rilstrats/legal-plotter/README.md

 * Draw individual lines and curves, then join them all together (using layer as criteria for join)
 * Make regular expressions more robust, working in more situations
 * Implement error correction for text legal descriptions (replacing an incorrect letter "O" with the number "0")
+* Remove pre-filled information from the form
+* Edit the form to make it look and behave better (user can't resize, add minimize button, etc.)